 How Much Time an Application Should Take

-Unlike other claims made for SSDI benefits, “compassionate allowance” claims can take only a few days or weeks if the applicant is properly documented and the application is designated “Compassionate Allowance Claim”.
+Unlike other claims made for SSDI benefits, “compassionate allowance” claims can take only a few days or weeks if the applicant is properly documented and the application is designated a “Compassionate Allowance Claim”.
 In such cases, the compassionate element of the claim carries a lot of weight.

 A medical consultant, employed by the Social Security Disabled Insurance, is nevertheless required to evaluate and endorse a CAL claim prior to approval.

 It is also worth noting that in all other situations, a compassionate claim is the same as any other claim made under the SSDI protocols.
-For example, the waiting period, the 15 work-years, and other regulations that are established by Federal regulation, cannot be waived for compassionate claims.
+For example, the waiting period, the 15 work-years, and other regulations that are established by federal regulation, cannot be waived for compassionate claims.
 Those however can go to the SSI appeal office.